Transformational change is needed throughout our country and our industry.

 To ensure that we are prioritizing the voices of historically under-represented playwrights, Skylight will no longer use an exclusively blind submission process.
 We welcome playwrights to provide any demographic information that they identify with.
 A decision not to provide this information will not have a negative impact on the selection process.

 Skylight Theatre Company will ensure that the team of readers for pieces by BIPOC playwrights will include staff members who identify as BIPOC.

-Casting/Auditions: In support of Skylight’s Color Conscious Casting policy, casting notices will include a statement about color intentional casting in addition to providing the rehearsal and performance schedule.
+Casting/Auditions: In support of Skylight’s Color Conscious Casting policy, casting notices will include a statement about identity conscious casting in addition to providing the rehearsal and performance schedule.
 At on site auditions, the same information will be posted along with Skylight’s Safe Space/Safe To Speak policy, and information about how we work with actor’s personal schedules.
 Skylight is committed to hiring an average of 60% BIPOC actors per season.